william-masdon-oracle/ai-gpu-solutions/oke_ora23ai_vllm/provision/provision.md

 ## Introduction

-This lab will guide you through the steps needed to provision the infrastructure using Resource manager.
+This lab will guide you through the steps needed to provision the infrastructure using the Resource Manager.

 Estimated Time: 30 minutes

-### Objectives
+### **Objectives**

-Provisioning of the infrastructure using OCI Resource Manage.
+Provisioning of the infrastructure using OCI Resource Manager.

-### Prerequisites
+### **Prerequisites**

 This lab assumes you have:

 * An Oracle Cloud account
-* Administrator permissions or permissions to use the OCI tenancy
+* Administrator privileges or access rights to the OCI tenancy
-* Ability to spin-up A10 instances in OCI
+* Ability to provision A10 instances in OCI
-* Ability to spin-up an Oracle 23ai Autonomous Database
+* Ability to provision an Oracle 23ai Autonomous Database
 * Ability to create resources with Public IP addresses (Load Balancer, Instances, OKE API Endpoint)
-* Access to HuggingFace, accept selected HuggingFace model license agreement.
+* Access to Hugging Face and acceptance of selected model license agreements
 * Database admin password stored in a vault secret.

 ## Task 1: Provision resources